 The oak, maple, and basswood forests of the Baraboo Hills constitute the largest block of upland forest still standing in southern Wisconsin.
 They provide habitat for more than 1,800 kinds of plants and animals.

-Protecting the large block of forest from scattered rural residential development (the Conservancy concentrates its efforts on the forest block west of Devil's Lake State Park).
+Protecting the large block of forest from scattered rural residential development (TNC concentrates its efforts on the forest block west of Devil's Lake State Park).

 - Managing our preserves to support healthy populations of wildlife, in particular, songbirds that need to nest in large blocks of forest.